MPI-Dortmund/tomotwin-cryoet/docs/index.rst

    :align: right
    :width: 350

-Welcome, this is the user guide for TomoTwin - a particle picking procedure for cryoEM.
+Welcome, this is the user guide for TomoTwin - a deep metric learning based particle picking procedure for cryo-ET.

+In comparision with other tools, TomoTwin does comes pre-trained.
+That means, you don't need to try it for your specific sample.

-TomoTwin uses provides you two basic
+Instead, TomoTwin provides you two workflows to get your particle picked:

 User Guide: full table of contents
 ==================================